8 Easy Ways You Can Start Reconnecting with Your Creative Side This Week

 Set a goal for yourself

 For some people, setting a realistic goal can be the motivation needed to reconnect to creativity.
 A couple of years ago, Jacksonville, Florida photographer, Hannah Wells was diagnosed with an autoimmune disease.
 “Because I own a business, I couldn’t stop shooting even though I wasn’t really ‘feeling’ like it,” she recalls.
 Wells realized she had to ignite her artistic passion, so she set a goal for herself.
 “I started a month-long Photo-A-Day Challenge to give me some direction, and that really helped me find my happy place again,” she says.
-Need help to realize your dream?
-Try these 14 mantras to make your goals a reality.

 Think inspiration only occurs indoors?
 Wrong.
 Whether you go to the beach, walk along the trails, or take photos of an evening sunset, head outside to awaken the senses and notice the beauty that surrounds you.
 “I am blessed to be a photographer in an area where the weather is perfect 90 percent of the time,” says Wells.
 “There are so many landscapes–like an eclectic mix of pine trees, the beach, and urban areas–that provides colors and textures for people’s individual stories.
 I can use my outdoor surroundings to shape the feel of each shoot.”
 Wells adds, “Without access to the outdoors, my creative process would feel restricted.
 Almost claustrophobic to me.”